quannguyenh/openpost/README.md

 # openpost

-This is an open post application, which is a simple integration of SparkJava and MongoDB.
+This is an open post application, which is a simple integration of SparkJava, AngularJS and MongoDB.
 The application is based on todoapp-spark https://github.com/shekhargulati/todoapp-spark.git

 Prerequisites